Review by Frank Plowright

 Ron Garney’s artistic strength is the clarity of his layouts.
-There’s never a doubt as to what’s taking place, and if he’s not a great stylist, neither is he deficient.
-This is the penultimate volume of Straczynski’s Spider-Man arc, which concludes in One More Day.
+There’s never a doubt as to what’s taking place, and if he’s not a great stylist, neither is he deficient, and he’s greatly preferable to the clumsy figures and strange faces provided by Todd Nauck on the David material.

 The bulk of that is two longer stories, both efficiently sifted through with well crafterd moments featuring a supporting cast consisting of Flash Thompson, J. Jonah Jameson, and Daily Bugle employees Betty Brant and Robbie Robertson.
 The concerns of Sandman have a greater resonance than the conclusion to a long-running subplot of David picking up on a villain last seen in The Other.
 While Ronan Cliquet’s illustrations for the Sandman’s youth are nice, Nauck only occasionally provides creative layouts, so not making the most of the opportunities.
 It’s especially apparent on a delicately written character piece featuring a confrontation between J. Jonah Jameson and Spider-Man.
 Memorably written, it doesn’t look anywhere near as dynamic as it should.